darshankotiann/To-Do-List/README.md

 # To-Do-List
-It is  dynamic To-Do-List where you can create multiples routes as per you requirement of list.
+It is a Dynamic To-Do-List where you can create Multiple Routes as per your requirement for the list.

 # Set Up
 Step 1: Open Hyper Terminal. <br />